 Salvia greggii is enjoyed by hummingbirds, butterflies, and bees and they will flower right up to frost.
 In areas where you don’t get a frost, they will flower until cooler weather and decreasing daylength slows them down.

 Although a perennial, if they die back during the winter they may not return in the spring.
 Dead stems of Salvia greggii and other species of Salvia should not be removed until new growth emerges in the spring.

-I enjoyed growing this Salvia cultivar but it is unlikely I will be buying another one since it seems obsolete.
-There are MANY cultivars of Salvia greggii available to choose from including a few with white flowers.
+I enjoyed growing this Salvia cultivar so I will bring another one home if I run across it again There are MANY cultivars of Salvia greggii available to choose from including a few with white flowers.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.